Brookline Asian American Family Network

 ***Click RESOURCES to view and download the fact sheets

-8. Katie Yue-Sum Li 李宇心 is a high school teacher and instructional coach in Boston Public Schools.
+8. Katie Yue-Sum Li 李宇心 is the full-time Ethnic Studies Coach and Coordinator of the Boston Public Schools.
+She was formerly a high school teacher and instructional coach in the Boston Public Schools.

-She recently co-wrote a pilot curriculum for Ethnic Studies in Boston Public Schools and is currently training teachers to integrate the pedagogy, concepts and frameworks of Ethnic Studies into their classrooms
+She co-wrote a pilot curriculum for Ethnic Studies in Boston Public Schools and is training teachers to integrate the pedagogy, concepts and frameworks of Ethnic Studies into their classrooms

 Click on the link below to view the book and listen to Katie Yue Sum Li narrate her adapted children's book entitled: